 - Can your child attend several orthodontic appointments?
 Braces will need proper care and additional attention to avoid bacteria build-up and plaque accumulation.
 They must also be checked and tightened every so often too.

 - Do you have funds to pay for your child’s braces and appointment?
-Braces are quite pricey and require frequent dental care.
+Braces are quite pricey.
+So, consider your current financial situation, and look at various financial options available if you require assistance.